-In response to Covid-19, more frequent reforecasts were, and continue to be, undertaken to assess and manage the risks, and the Honorary Chairs meet every two weeks to continually review the impact of the pandemic.
-As a result of these actions and the fact that a deficit budget, supporting our growth plans, has been set for 2022-23, and that cash balances and debt collection are strong, the trustees have concluded that the Trust has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the its ability to meet its debits as they fall due.
+In response to uncertain economic environment, more frequent reforecasts were, and continue to be, undertaken to assess and manage the risks.
+As a result of these actions and the fact that a deficit budget, supporting our growth plans, has been set for 2023-24, and that cash balances and debt collection are strong, the trustees have concluded that the Trust has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the its ability to meet its debts as they fall due.
 Therefore, they continue to adopt the going concern basis of accounting in preparing the financial statements.